geoffreyangus/cs106r/notes.md

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/1211151/65629c184c91c55555e68086ece937d5"></iframe>

 ## Simple Functions
-Using `print()` function above got the job done.
-But what exactly is a function.
+We used the `print()` function above to print our name.
+But, what exactly is a function?

-> **Function**    A sequence of commands that are grouped together and given a name, so that they can be called together.
+> **Function** – A sequence of commands that are grouped together and given a name.

 Python comes with  program can output text .